labiium/pytestlab/docs/en/api/instruments.md

 # Instrument Drivers

 This section documents the main instrument driver classes provided by PyTestLab.
-All drivers support both real and simulated backends, and expose a modern, async-first API.
+All drivers support both real and simulated backends, with a simple, readable API.

 ---